serverscom/dibctl/docs/exit_codes.md

 11 - dibctl couldn't find requested item in configuration files (image, environment, etc) 12 - There is not enough information to connect to openstack (there is no login/password neither in configs nor environment variables).
-50 - Glance return 'HTTPNotFoundError', which usually means that uuid in --use-existing-image is not found in Glance
+50 - Glance return 'HTTPNotFoundError', which usually means that uuid in --use-existing-image is not found in Glance 60 - Nova returns BadRequest (unfortunately there is no way to distinct between codes)